Alipurduar–Silghat Town Rajya Rani Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15417 Alipurduar Junction–Silghat Rajya Rani Express covers the distance of 560 km in 17 hours 55 mins (31 km/hr) & in 15 hours 10 mins as the 15418 Silghat–Alipurduar Junction Rajya Rani Express (37 km/hr).
+The 15417 Alipurduar Junction–Silghat Rajya Rani Express covers the distance of 560 km in 17 hours 55 mins (31 km/h) and in 15 hours 10 mins as the 15418 Silghat–Alipurduar Junction Rajya Rani Express (37 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fares doesn't includes a Superfast surcharge.